The-Balthazar/BrewWikiGen/README.md

     They are expected to be valid Lua, and are sandboxed with no access to functions.
     If undefined, the generator comes with a default set of order tooltips.

+  * `PreModBlueprints`, and `PostModBlueprints`, optional arrays of functions to have run from the environments' `lua/system/Blueprints.lua` file before and after mod hook `lua/system/Blueprints.lua` `WikiBlueprints` functions.
+If `PreModBlueprints` isn't populated it will try to run a `WikiBlueprints` function from that file at that time instead.

   * `LOC`, optional, defines the location that *contains* the loc folder to try to load `loc/`Language`/strings_db.lua` from.
 It is expected to be valid Lua and is sandboxed with no access to functions.